yoshidk6/nlmixr.docker/README.md

 You now have access to other directories in /home/rstudio in addition to examples and kitematic (i.e. analysis, data, models, scripts, ShinyMixR).

 If you are using Docker Toolbox on Windows 7, the Docker Machine IP instead of localhost should be used.
 For example, http://192.168.99.100:8787/.
 To find the IP address, the `ipconfig` command can be used.
 In windows it might be necessary to stop the container using powershell, otherwise the container can be stopped using task manager.

+## Changes from the original repository

+ Compared to <https://github.com/RichardHooijmaijers/nlmixr.docker>, the following changes were made:

+ - Use `rocker/tidyverse:3.6.3` as base image
+ - Install Python using `reticulate::install_miniconda()`
+ - and other minor changes